LadybirdBrowser/ladybird/Documentation/CLionConfiguration.md

 ### Toolchain

-If the serenity directory is on the WSL filesystem you need to configure the CLion toolchain to be WSL.
+If the ladybird directory is on the WSL filesystem you need to configure the CLion toolchain to be WSL.
 To set that up go to `File->Settings->Build, Execution, Deployment->Toolchains` and click on the `+` icon, then select WSL.
-In `Toolset` select the distribution you have the serenity directory on.
+In `Toolset` select the distribution you have the ladybird directory on.

 ### Terminal

 It is possible to set the embedded terminal in CLion to the one that your WSL distribution provides.
-This way you can build and run serenity without leaving the IDE.
+This way you can build and run ladybird without leaving the IDE.
 Note that following will only help if you don't use an X-window server to access qemu.
-It is possible to install qemu natively on Windows and allow WSL to use it instead of installing qemu first on (wsl) linux and then use X server to launch serenity inside of it.
+It is possible to install qemu natively on Windows and allow WSL to use it instead of installing qemu first on (wsl) linux and then use X server to launch ladybird inside of it.
 Check the updated manual [here](BuildInstructionsWindows.md).

 - Locate the terminal emulator for your linux distribution.